SCOLIOSIS

 Observation

 In many children, a mild spinal curve does not require treatment.
-However, we may wish to monitor the child every four to six months.
+However, we recommend monitoring the child every four to six months through adolescence if there is a concern that the curve is becoming more severe.
 In adults with spine curvatures, X-rays are scheduled to track any progression or change.

 Bracing